Download Raw Samples Below

 I also have a review you can check out of the Canon Ultrawide Zoom 16-35mm f2.8L II.
 When I was shooting with Canon a lot, this was one of my favorite lenses.

-Another common thread I saw was a comparison between the Samyang 14mm f2.8 vs the Canon 16-35mm f2.8L II.
-Instead of buying that Canon 14mm f2.8L II that I mentioned above, I actually decided to buy both these lenses instead.
+Another common thread I saw was comparing the Samyang 14mm f2.8 vs the Canon 16-35mm f2.8L II.
+Instead of buying the Canon 14mm f2.8L II I mentioned above, I decided to buy both lenses.
 I even saved a few hundred bucks doing so.

-To quickly compare them, I can say I really like the Samyang as a primary landscape lens.
+To quickly compare them, I can say I like the Samyang as a primary landscape lens.

 Optical Performance

-Optically I find the Samyang to be slightly sharper edge-to-edge than the Canon 16-35mm f2.8L II, except at infinity the Canon is slightly sharper at the center.
-Compared to the Sony 16-35mm the Sony outperforms corner to corner, the Samyang might be slightly sharper in the center but it’s very close.
+Optically, I find the Samyang slightly sharper edge-to-edge than the Canon 16-35mm f2.8L II, except at infinity, where the Canon is slightly sharper at the center.
+Compared to the Sony 16-35mm, the Sony outperforms corner to corner.
+The Samyang might be slightly sharper in the center, but it’s very close.

-The Canon lens also has pretty bad chromatic aberrations in the edges when shooting in high contrast areas.
-Actually, the edges are a mess compared to the Samyang.
-The Sony seems to correct them and bake the data into the RAW files so it’s much harder to compare.
+When shooting in high-contrast areas, the Canon lens also has pretty bad chromatic aberrations in the edges.
+The edges are a mess compared to the Samyang.
+Sony seems to correct them and bake the data into the RAW files, so it’s much harder to compare.

-The Samyang is not weather sealed like the Canon or Sony nor does it have a front mounting thread.
-So when shooting in harsh environments, like the beach or the desert, I’d pick the Canon or Sony since it also accepts front screw-on UV or ND filters that can protect the lens or creates cool effects.
-Pretty nice if you’re shooting seascapes and want to get the smooth water effect.
+The Samyang is not weather-sealed like the Canon or Sony, nor does it have a front mounting thread.
+So, when shooting in harsh environments, like the beach or the desert, I’d pick the Canon or Sony since they also accept front screw-on UV or ND filters that can protect the lens or create cool effects.
+This is pretty nice if you’re shooting seascapes and want to get the smooth water effect.

-Since originally writing this review Canon released a new 16-35mm f4 that is much much sharper in every way.
-They’ve also released a Canon 11-24mm that’s an incredible lens but much more expensive.
+Since I originally wrote this review, Canon has released a new 16-35mm f4 that is much sharper in every way.
+They’ve also released a Canon 11-24mm, an incredible lens but much more expensive.

 Diffraction

-Diffraction is important and not many reviews include it.
-For example, I love my Zeiss 35mm lens that I got with my Sony A7r but the diffraction of that lens is terrible at higher apertures making the lens no good for landscape photography.
+Diffraction is important, but not many reviews include it.
+For example, I love the Zeiss 35mm lens that I got with my Sony A7r, but its diffraction is terrible at higher apertures, making it unsuitable for landscape photography.
 Even though this is based on physics and the size of the pixels on the sensor, I’ve found some lenses to perform differently when it comes to spherical aberrations and diffraction.

 The diffraction on my Rokinon 14mm is great.
 It starts to be noticeable at f16 and is very bad at f22 on my Sony A7r.
-A camera with smaller pixels like the Sony A7r will handle diffraction much worst than something with large pixels like a Canon 5dMkiii.
+A camera with smaller pixels, like the Sony A7r, will handle diffraction much worse than something with large pixels, like a Canon 5dMkiii.
 You can read more about diffraction here.

-I’ve found the sweet spot to shooting landscapes on this lens is somewhere between f11 and f16.
+I’ve found the sweet spot for shooting landscapes on this lens is somewhere between f11 and f16.
 I usually don’t go all the way to f16 anymore with the Sony A7r.

 This image is cropped in 100% at the center of the lens.